-- 3.6.
-Comparison of total plan requirements under each provision rate with permitted reserves as at 31 December 2016, indicates that there are not enough remaining reserves in Milton Keynes to meet a 17 year remaining plan requirement. - 3.7.
-In looking to address the apparent shortfall in supply, the MLP identifies four sand and gravel allocations which could potentially add a further 2.08 Mt to the supply (Table 7).
-It is also possible that unallocated, or 'windfall' sites in Milton Keynes may come forward during the plan period and add to the supply.
+3.6.
+Comparison of total plan requirements under each provision rate with permitted reserves as at 31 December 2017, indicates that there are not enough remaining reserves in Milton Keynes to meet a 16 year remaining plan requirement.
+In looking to address the apparent shortfall in supply, the MLP identifies four sand and gravel allocations.
+Originally these four sites had the potential to add a further 2.08 Mt to the supply however, in light of the recently submitted application for allocation site A1 Calverton/Passenham Extension, this total has reduced by 0.10 Mt to 1.98 Mt (Table 7).
+The reserve at Calverton/Passenham Extension is now estimated to be 0.15 Mt, reduced from 0.25 Mt.
+This loss in reserve is a result of a requirement to preserve some of the archaeological features identified onsite in situ and due to a 30m stand-off buffer being applied to the northern boundary, separating the site from the River Great Ouse.

-Table 7: Allocated sites for sand and gravel extraction in the submitted MLP
+Table 7: Allocated sites for sand and gravel extraction in the adopted MLP

-Allocations Approximate resources (Mt)
+Allocations Approximate reserve (Mt)

-A1 Calverton/Passenham Extension 0.25
+A1 Calverton/Passenham Extension 0.15

 A2 Quarry Hall Farm 0.72

 A3 Northampton Road, Lathbury 0.65

 A4 Manor Farm and Lavendon Mill 0.46

-Total reserves 2.08
+Total reserves 1.98